Angst and anger reign on the Brexit day that wasn't

 Unless there is some sort of intervention either way, Britain will crash out of Europe without a deal — something many consider a nightmare scenario.

-"They don't trust the U.K. political class not to screw up," Charles Grant, director of the Centre for European Reform think tank, tweeted Thursday.
+"They don't trust the U.K. political class not to screw up," Charles Grant, director of the Centre for European Reform, a London think tank, tweeted Thursday.

+Some pro-Brexit Britons worried May's deal would tie the U.K. too closely to Europe.
+Others are simply angry at the delay in Britain's final departure.

+While lawmakers were voting, this feeling was evident on the streets of London where thousands of so-called Brexiteers marched amid a heavy police presence, waving British flags and chanting, "Out means out!"

+Another tactic May tried was narrowing the vote to only the main part of her deal: the withdrawal agreement, which sets out the terms for the U.K.'s immediate divorce from the E.U.

+This was partly an attempt to win support of lawmakers in the opposition Labour Party, but the handful who flipped did not offset the ongoing rebellion in her own Conservative Party.

-A "no-deal Brexit" — as this outcome is known — does have its supporters.
-However most experts predict it would be a hammer blow for the British economy, and even threaten to destabilize some of the basic aspects of day-to-day life.
+All of this means that a "no-deal Brexit" is still on the table.
+This outcome does have its supporters, but most experts predict it would be a hammer blow to the British economy, and even threaten to destabilize some of the basic aspects of day-to-day life.

 Before the U.K. voted to leave in June 2016, it was bound to the E.U. by more than four decades of shared laws and regulations.
 The relationship has become so close that Britain and the other 27 member states operate almost like a single country in many respects.